THE SCOOP IN 11 SECONDS

 Who Do We Think We Are?

 We met each other at Disney World and have been married for twenty four years.
-Our son, Dash, is sixteen and is incredibly serious about video games, and our daughter, Magali, is thirteen and can tell you everything you could ever hope to know about Justin Bieber and nail polish.
+Our son, Dash, is seventeen and is incredibly serious about video games, and our daughter, Magali, is fourteen and can tell you everything you could ever hope to know about Justin Bieber and nail polish.